V3RDAD/Passage/README.md

 In this new version you will be able to host on domains that are not limited to just .i2p or b32.i2p.

-So far, you won't be able to host, connect to normal .i2p domains, but these two below.
+You are now able to connect to normal .i2p domains, and these two below.

 ```
 >NETWORK_TREE